michigansnowboardclub/michigansnowboardclub.github.io/content/officers.md

 {{< person src="logo" person_name="Megan Matthews" person_title="Sustainability" person_bio="Megan Matthews is a sustainability chair for the Michigan Snowboard Club" >}}

-{{< person src="audrey" person_name="Audrey Downing" person_title="Webmaster" person_bio="Audrey is a junior studying computer science.
+{{< person src="audrey" person_name="Audrey Downing" person_title="Webmaster" person_bio="Audrey is a senior studying computer science.
 She has mastered the dreadful east coast conditions growing up skiing in Massachusetts and New York.
 When she isn't skiing too fast through glades you might catch her playing guitar, gaming, or competing in hacker competitions.
 She also made and maintains this website :)" >}}

-{{< person src="dom" person_name="Dominika Urbaniak" person_title="DEI" person_bio="Dominika is a second-year psychology major, minoring in sociology of health & medicine.
+{{< person src="dom" person_name="Dominika Urbaniak" person_title="DEI" person_bio="Dominika is a third-year psychology major, minoring in sociology of health & medicine.
 She enjoys matcha, yoga, hiking and all that hippy dippy sh*t.
 She wants to hit terrain park more despite having a terrible fear of breaking bones, so feel free to peer-pressure her into hitting park!" >}}

 {{< person src="kat" person_name="Katherine Phillips" person_title="DEI" person_bio="Katherine is senior studying Biology, Health and Society, with the overall goal of becoming a doctor of osteopathic medicine in the field of pediatrics.
 When she is not mentally consumed by the chaos that is the United States healthcare system, she enjoys going out and having new experiences, like nearly falling off a cliff in Jackson, Wyoming.
 She also enjoys learning new types of arts and crafts, as she slowly transforms into the crazy grandma cat-lady she was destined to be." >}}